 This is not the end of the story for Tribunal fees in England or Scotland, so watch this space for developments…….

-If you have any legal questions arising from an employment or an employment tribunal claim, please do not hesitate to contact Joanne Kavanagh of Morrisons Solicitors LLP, who will be happy to assist at: [email protected].
+If you have any legal questions arising from an employment or an employment tribunal claim, please do not hesitate to contact a member of our employment team.